Ishikawa7/mathematical-documentation-samples-/README.md

 # mathematical-documentation-samples-
-Fiew samples of mathematical documents produced in LaTex
+Few samples of mathematical documents produced in LaTex